What Is a UX Workflow? A Practical Breakdown

 Best For: Teams that want a faster and easier way to validate concepts without building and launching an actual product.

-2. Double Diamond Model
+2. Double diamond model

 Based on the British Design Council in 2005, this model focuses on designers truly finding a problem and thoroughly testing the solution.